netidx/netidx-book/src/tools/publisher.md

     - 127.0.0.1:0, in which case the OS will choose the port at random, depending on the OS/libc this may pick an ephemeral port, so be careful.
+- `-a, --auth`: optional, specifies the authentication mechanism, anonymous, local, or krb5.
-- `--spn`: optional, required if using krb5, the service principal name the publisher should run as.
+- `--spn`: optional, required if -a krb5, the service principal name the publisher should run as.
 This principal must have permission to publish where you plan to publish, must exist in your krb5 infrastructure, and you must have access to a keytab with it's credentials.
 If that keytab is in a non standard location then you must set the environment variable `KRB5_KTNAME=FILE:/the/path/to/the/keytab`
+- `--upn`: optional, if you want to authenticate the publisher to the resolver server as a prinicpal other than the logged in user then you can specify that principal here.
+You must have a TGT for the specified principal.
 - `--timeout <seconds>`: optional, if specified requires subscribers to consume published values within the specified number of seconds or be disconnected.
 By default the publisher will wait forever for a